 Starks has a parallel vocation as a high-stakes thriller author.
 Her books, one of which received the Texas Association of Authors' 2014 award for best mystery/thriller, are 13 Days: The Pythagoras Conspiracy, Strike Price and The Second Law, all now published by Nemaha Ridge Publishing).
 Starks' author website is lastarksbooks.com.
 Her nonfiction articles have been published in Mystery Readers Journal, The Dallas Morning News, The Houston Chronicle, the San Antonio Express-News, Oil and Gas Journal, and the investor website Seeking Alpha (see list of free Seeking Alpha articles).
 She is also co-inventor of a US patent.

 Groups to which she has spoken, usually for members' professional education credit, include COPAS (Council of Petroleum Accountants Societies), Dallas Association of Financial Professionals, DFW Institute of Management Accountants, Investment Network, PMI (Project Management Institute), the University of Tulsa, and the University of Texas-Dallas.

-Starks has run sixteen half-marathons.
-She served as development co-chair, investment oversight chair, and treasurer of the Friends of the Dallas Public Library, a fund-raising and advocacy group supporting Dallas' 28-branch civic library system.
+Starks has run eighteen half-marathons.
+She served as development co-chair, investment oversight chair, and treasurer of the Friends of the Dallas Public Library.